Meet the Governors

 David Ash

 David and his family settled in Worcester in 2001.
 He has worked as a lawyer throughout his career; he gained a Law Degree at the University of Sheffield then qualified as a Solicitor in 1980.
 After a few years in private practice, he tried a change of tack and joined the Royal Air Force as a Legal Officer; he signed up for five years but enjoyed it so much that he stayed on for twenty.
-Since leaving the RAF, he has been a specialist lawyer in the Higher Education sector; initially he was the Deputy Director of Legal Services at the University of Birmingham and more recently has worked in short-term posts at various other universities as a freelance Consultant.
+After leaving the RAF, he was a specialist lawyer in the Higher Education sector; initially he was the Deputy Director of Legal Services at the University of Birmingham and then worked as a freelance Consultant in short-term posts at various other universities.

 David has always been interested in sport and currently cycles, runs, walks mountains and skis.
 In the past he has also dabbled in football, rugby, tennis, rock climbing, windsurfing and snowboarding.
 His other main interests are contemporary music and watching football and cycling.
 At times he has been a School Governor, Chairman of a local Community Centre, youth football coach, ski instructor and member of a Mountain Rescue Team.